 * They were running from something bigger, a disquieting thought.
 Something that happened a couple of hours later lent some credence to that theory.

 All I really know is that during the encounter, I couldn't think of any reason why they wouldn't attack, and I even had some strange serenity that allowed me to wonder what it would feel like to be mauled and to die.
-But a little later, with the adrenaline subsided and the fear gone, I could think of several reasons for them not to attack me, and not just because I stick up for them on the SP forums.
+But a little later, with the adrenaline subsided and the fear gone, I could think of several reasons for them not to attack me, and not just because I stick up for them on internet forums.
 Chief among them were that I'm not their food and that because of the location and their probable ages, it's quite possible that I was the first human they had ever seen and thus they were neither interested in nor threatened by me.
 Once again, a reminder that in almost every instance in the backcountry, the animals are either indifferent to us or afraid of us.

 Come to think of it, it was a little insulting that I didn't warrant at least a little more attention than I got, but I won't really complain about that.